manfranklin/Auto-Email-Notification/README.md

 ### Step 6: Test the Script

 Before relying on the script for important reminders, test it with sample data.

-With line 45 uncommented, run the script and check your email inbox for a notification with the subject line like "Renewal Notification - Supplier 3."
+Uncommented the sendEmail method as shown bellow, run the script and check your email inbox for a notification with the subject line like "Renewal Notification - Supplier 3."

 ```jsx
  // Send an email notification